 Library

-• Lysine is given by mouth and is used on and off label to treat signs and symptoms associated with feline herpes virus infection in cats.
+• Levetiracetam is given by mouth or injection and is used off label to treat seizures and epilepsy.
 Give as directed by your veterinarian.
-Side effects are uncommon but may include diarrhea.
-There are no specific contraindications for using this supplement.
+Common side effects include sleepiness and incoordination in dogs and decreased appetite, incoordination, drooling, and sleepiness in cats.
+Do not use levetiracetam in pets that are allergic to it.
 If a negative reaction occurs, please call your veterinary office.

 Our Hours